EthanThatOneKid/genuary-dailies/README.md

 using the command `npx sv create .` using the [Deno](https://deno.com/) JavaScript runtime.

-Once you've created a project and installed dependencies with `deno task prebuild`, start a development server:
+Install dependencies with `deno task prebuild`.

+Start a development server:

 ```bash
 deno task dev